 What’s in the Apple menu on Mac?

 The Apple menu is located in the top-left corner of your screen.
-Click it to access System Preferences and recently used apps, documents, and other items.
+Click it to access System Settings and recently used apps, documents, and other items.

 Apple menu item

 View information about your Mac, such as the macOS version, type of processor or chip, and amount of memory.
 Click More Info for additional details and to optimize storage.

 Visit the App Store, where you can find interesting and fun apps for your Mac, and updates for apps, printers, and more.

 View a list of recent files, apps, and network computers (servers) that you’ve used.
 As you use them, their names are added to the list so you can access them quickly in the future.
 See Open recently used items.

 Choose this option if an app is not responding.

 Important: If you force an app to quit, you may lose any unsaved changes.